airicyu/exchange-rate/README.md

 ### Service Availability

 Since that our microservice is relying on free external exchange rate API which has limited API quotas.
-If we do not have measurements to reduce API call, we would easily used up all quota and then the service would be down.
+If we do not have tricks to reduce API call, we would easily used up all quota and then the service would be down.

 To reduce API call, we have the below design